blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioMetaData/README.md

 ####Building the Plugin
 ```
-Open momentic and import the plugin/src/blackberry10/native directory.
+Open Momentics and import the plugin/src/blackberry10/native directory.
 Build the project.
 ```